tchoi8/ConceptsClass/Exhibition.md

 In 200 words or less please explain what purpose this exhibition will serve in relationship to your practice?

 Some questions you may want to address:

-What will a public exhibition offer your practice as an artist that you are not currently getting out of your experience as a student?
+- What will this public exhibition offer our audience that is different from our current public programs and exhibitions?
+- What do you want the audience to walk away with and remember?
+- Why does this matter?

 #4.
 Artwork Check list